rskupnik/rskupnik.github.io/_posts/2017-06-02-docker-series-1-image-and-container.md

 ---
 ## Usage

-Let's consider a simple and quite realistic example - so you've heard about this cool new JVM language called [Scala](https://www.scala-lang.org/).
+Let's consider a simple and quite realistic example - so you've heard about this cool new JVM language called [Scala](https://www.scala-lang.org/) (if you hate Scala, bear with me - it's just an example :)).
 Being the professional developer that you are, you always seek to learn new things, so you've decided to follow some basic guides on the topic and **you'd like to have a REPL to follow along** - but you not necessarily want to download and install Scala on your machine.
 Your working machine is already quite cluttered with different tools and toys, there's probably some installation overhead you need to take care of, like setting environment variables or whatnot and meh, you just can't be bothered with it!
+Not to mention cleaning up after you're done.

 So how can you use Docker to solve that issue?
-Very simple - you can run a container that contains Scala and any dependencies it might require and exposes a REPL for you to use.
+Very simple - you can **run a container that contains Scala and any dependencies it might require and exposes a REPL for you to use**.

 In order to do that, we need to **launch a container** with a specific **image**.